women spending time alone enjoying a shower and self care time.

 Absolutely NOT!

-Good luck with your self care acts!
-Some small acts of self care only take five minutes.
+Good luck with your acts of self care!
 Think of one thing you can begin right now to start taking care of yourself!
 Remember, YOU ARE WORTHY!

 Love to ALL! ~ Susan